roookeee/datus/README.md

 #### Performance
 Every additional step between a `.from` and `.into`-call naturally comes at a performance cost because of the additional indirection.
-Depending on the context in which *datus* is used this cost may be significant which is why one of the core principles of *datus* is `pay for what you use`: the additional logic of e.g. `.when` and `.map`-calls is **only** checked/used when these features are actively used.
+Depending on the context in which *datus* is used this cost may be significant which is why one of the core principles of *datus* is `pay for what you use`: the additional logic of e.g. `.given` and `.map`-calls is **only** checked/used when these features are actively used.
 This additional cost is only affecting `.from -> .into`-chains that use said features, other `.from -> to`-chains in the same builder that don't use said features are not affected.

 #### Semver
 *datus* follows semantic versioning (see https://semver.org/)